Skip to Content

 • Ice cubes

-• Pineapple chunks to garnish
+• Pineapple triangles to garnish

 How to make the Cuban Breeze cocktail